 This guide demonstrates how you can do multi-level, fine-grained event queries to track the status of your components.

 KubeSphere Events needs to be enabled.

 The event query function is available for all users.
-Log in to the console with any account, hover over the Toolbox in the lower-right corner and select Event Search.
+Log in to the console with any account, hover over in the lower-right corner and select Event Search.

-As shown in the pop-up window, you can see the number of events that the account has permission to view.
+In the displayed dialog box, you can view the number of events that the account has permission to view.

 KubeSphere supports event queries on each cluster separately if you have enabled the multi-cluster feature.
 You can click on the left of the search box and select a target cluster.